haridas/haridas.github.com/src/articles/find-the-absolute-path-in-shell-script.rst

 What is the use of this script -- Yeah, this script is really helpful when you are looking for a stable deployment of a multi-file project in a Unix based systems.
-For these type of deployments you have to deal with the SYSTEM PATH and PROJECT HOME DIR etc, to make our project run properly by including relative files correctly from the system path.
+For these type of deployments you have to deal with the SYSTEM_PATH and PROJECT_HOME_DIR etc, to make our project run properly by including relative files correctly from the system path.
-Commonly what we do is, we hard code the SYSTEM PATH information to a Global variable so that would be resolve every relative path resolutions.
+Commonly what we do is, we hard code the SYSTEM PATH information to a Global variable so that would resolve every relative path properly.
 So how it would be, if we don't need to hard code the Project Bases paths, instead the project configurations detect it automatically :).
 So you could get this by using this shell script snippet.